vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 <https://mail.python.org/archives/list/capi-sig@python.org/thread/LFLXFMKMZ77UCDUFD5EQCONSAFFWJWOZ/>`_
 to the capi-sig list.

-The pythoncapi_compat project got its first two users (bitarray and immutables projects).
+The pythoncapi_compat project got its first users (bitarray, immutables, python-zstandard)!
+It proves that the project is useful and needed.

 I collaborated with the HPy project to create a manifesto explaining how the C API prevents to optimize CPython and makes the CPython C API inefficient on PyPy.
+It is still a draft.